socialpercon/autumn-macro-hindrance/README.md

 # Autumn Macro Hindrance

 This is a Hello Micro Service World project.
-It is a bash script './amh' that generates projects from [Spring Cloud Netflix][3].
+It is a bash script called `./amh that generates projects based on components from [Spring Cloud Netflix][3].
 The following components are covered:

 - Config: `./amh config-server`